 As we near the third year of the COVID-19 pandemic, a noticeable and disproportionate increase in the global burden of depressive and anxiety disorders has impacted the mental health of women and children worldwide.
 According to a new analysis published in The Lancet showing that the COVID-19 pandemic led to a stark rise in depressive and anxiety disorders globally in 2020, the overall number of cases of mental disorders rose dramatically, with an additional 53.2 million and 76.2 million cases of anxiety and major depressive disorders (MDD), respectively.

 Among women, there were almost 52 million additional cases of anxiety disorders and more than 35 million additional MDD cases present in 2020, compared to 2019.
-Mental disorders were anticipated to have greater impact on females as they are more likely impacted by the social and economic consequences of the pandemic, specifically as challenges like school closures and illness disproportionately required women—especially those who were more likely to be financially disadvantaged during the pandemic due to lower salaries and savings than their male counterparts—to fill the role of caretaker.
+Mental disorders were anticipated to have a greater impact on females as they are more likely impacted by the social and economic consequences of the pandemic, specifically as challenges like school closures and illness disproportionately required women—especially those who were more likely to be financially disadvantaged during the pandemic due to lower salaries and savings than their male counterparts—to fill the role of caretaker.
 This comes as no shock, as females generally are more susceptible to depression and anxiety disorders compared to males, with susceptibility starting before the age of 15.
 It is not uncommon for adolescents to be diagnosed with mental disorders: 1 in 7 adolescents aged 10 to 19 years are currently diagnosed globally, according to UNICEF.

 Self-harm deaths in women globally in 2019, GBD 2019

 Younger people were more affected by major depressive disorder and anxiety disorders in 2020 than older age groups.
 The additional prevalence of these disorders peaked among those aged 20-24 years (1,118 additional cases of major depressive disorder per 100,000 and 1,331 additional cases of anxiety disorders per 100,000) and declined with increasing age.
 According to the Global Burden of Disease 2019, self-inflicted injuries are a main cause of death worldwide in adolescent girls, and suicide is the leading cause of death for girls and women between 15 and 19 globally; 46,000 adolescents die from suicide each year, a top 5 cause of death in their age group.
-Complemented by the challenges of the pandemic, 1 in 7 children have been directly affected by the lockdown, and 1.6 billion children have suffered loss of education from being fully or partially out of school in 2020.
+Complemented by the challenges of the pandemic, 1 in 7 children have been directly affected by the lockdown, and 1.6 billion children have suffered a loss of education from being fully or partially out of school in 2020.
 With school closures and wider social restrictions in place, young people’s ability to learn and interact with their peers has been hindered.

 Furthermore, youth are more likely to become unemployed during and following economic crises, as mental health disorders directly impact lost contributions to economies at nearly $390 billion a year.
 Despite the economic loss, 2% of government health budgets are allocated to mental health spending globally, according to UNICEF.
 The greater impact among women and young people was likely because they are more impacted by the social and economic consequences of the pandemic, which has created a greater urgency to strengthen mental health systems through policy-based methods of action that address the burden of anxiety disorders and MDD globally.